juji/Soul-Recycling-Simulation/README.md

 You know, in this simulation, the term dewa can be changed into... ice cream... and it will share the same result.

+This is actually a project to test github copilot, and push it.

 future: try webgpu

 It's about human nature, existence, and all that bla bla bla...